Your solution's requirements determine the following steps. As a prerequisite you should have a working empty website installed.

 The checkout page will be connected to the corresponding workflows, and payment and shipping providers (see below).

 Shipping and payments are similar in that they are built-up of methods, providers, and gateways.
-Optimizely Commerce includes two shipping options/providers which are used by two shipping methods.
+Customized Commerce includes two shipping options/providers that are used by two shipping methods.
 You can also create your own shipping providers matching specific requirements.
-You can, for instance, create your own jurisdiction rules and groups for national/international deliveries, or create weight jurisdictions for price calculations during checkout.
+You can, for instance, create your own jurisdiction rules and groups for national/international deliveries or create weight jurisdictions for price calculations during checkout.

 You can also add web services for obtaining shipping rates.
 Shipping methods are created in Commerce Manager.
 Manage your shipping provider in a separate project, which you then add to the front-end site solution.

 Payment methods use a payment provider to process payments.
-A set of built-in providers is available for Optimizely Commerce.
+Customized Commerce has a set of built-in providers.
 You can also download payment providers.
 In many cases, you want to create and customize payment providers for your solution.
 Creating a credit card payment provider can be quite complex, and these are often integrated with external systems, such as PayPal, credit card brands, or banking systems.